 Contracts for the purchase of VET programs from external providers

-The Victorian Government recently announced $5.4 million to support new initiatives to strengthen the provision of Vocational Education and Training (VET) for government school students.
+The Victorian Government has provided $5.4 million to support new initiatives to strengthen the provision of VET for government school students.

 Thousands of school students will benefit from the initiatives, which aim to: